 Sweet Slap (double screen video)

 Magic!, Ego, and Madame Rêve, are video installations where films are either projected on multi-plans or enclosed in small spaces thus questioning the position of the viewer and the dynamic of the moving image in space.

 Madame rêve (2 screens encased in furniture + mechanical spiders)

-Other artworks include the ultra-short films: Deaf and Dangerous, Amour, Gloire et Beauté and Blank, as well as the video installations Video Reader and Echo-Incidences realized in association with Stephane Piannaci.
+Other artworks include short films: Deaf and Dangerous, Amour, Gloire et Beauté and Blank, as well as the video installations Video Reader and Echo-Incidences realized in association with Stephane Piannaci.